Photo by Scovad from Getty Images Pro via Canva.com

 What Is Home Staging?

-Home staging is preparing and showcasing a property for sale.
-It’s a sophisticated practice that makes a home more marketable by using real estate knowledge, home renovations, and creative design to attract buyers.
-Unlike decorating, the goal of staging is to make the house appeal to the popular tastes of buyers, not the seller.
+Home staging is the sophisticated practice of preparing and showcasing a property for sale.
+It involves using real estate knowledge, home renovations, and creative design to make a home more marketable and attract buyers.
+Unlike decorating, staging aims to make the house appeal to the popular tastes of buyers, not the seller.

 Staging typically involves the following:

-• Neutralizing: Ensuring that the home's colors, materials, and finishes easily adapt to different decorating styles.
+- Neutralizing: Ensuring the home's colors, materials, and finishes easily adapt to different decorating styles.

-• Cleaning: Cleaning all surfaces of dirt, stains, and dust.
-Making sure the home looks bright and smells fresh throughout.
+- Cleaning: Cleaning all surfaces of dirt, stains, and dust.
+Ensuring the home looks bright and smells fresh throughout.

 While staging occupied and vacant homes are equally effective, they require opposite approaches.